smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

     </description>
   </param>
   <param name="screenName" type="String" maxlength="100" mandatory="true">
      <description>The screen name to be used by the HMI.
-The name of the precreated default screen will match the app name.</description>
+The name of the pre-created default screen will match the app name.</description>
   </param>
   <param name="type" type="ScreenType" mandatory="true">
     <description>The type of the screen to be created.
 Main screen or widget screen.</description>